-Let’s start with what the Helix is not: a big mountain board.
+Let’s start with what the Ride Helix Snowboard is not: a big mountain board.
 Up high, where it went from windboard to wet sticky windload into hard coral chunder, the Helix chattered and refused to put in an edge on steep, near-bulletproof.
 Not very confidence-building for rowdier lines.

 Ride Helix Review

 The idea behind asym boards is that, due to the way our bodies work, our heelside turn mechanics are different from toeside and so a heelside edge should be different from the toeside.
 Of course, this works on a twintip or else a company would have to make goofy and regular boards (which some have done but it’s not a very efficient business model).

 I found heelside turns on the Helix a bit strange at first.
 I can explain this best through surfing: You learn from a young age to surf backside different from surfing frontside (and the best surfers usually pull away from the pack by being able to rip backside).
 Along those lines, after spending over 18 years snowboarding, my heelside technique is pretty well set.
 But my switch heelside isn’t strong, especially since I traded SoCal park rat leanings for Teton peakbagging.
 With the Ride Helix, I was soon driving it through in reverse like a boss.
 That’s really the greatest difference with asym: A good rider can become a really good switch rider.